ClaireGuerin/github-introduction/README.md

 - the presentation material (`Introduction to Github.pdf`), with key elements to get started on git and GitHub
 - a cheatsheet for a useful [workflow](https://github.com/ClaireGuerin/github-introduction/blob/main/gitmasterflow.pdf)
 - a small R script that will print a random quote on your screen (`quote.R`).
-- a small R script that will print essential git commands on your screen (`githelp.R`)
+- a (more useful) small R script that will print essential git commands on your screen (`githelp.R`)
 - an image folder (img) with screenshots used in this README

 ### Course Videos